DO NOT ATTEND THE SURGERY IF YOU HAVE SYMPTOMS OF EITHER A COUGH AND/OR HIGH TEMPERATURE

 WE ARE SCREENING ALL VISITORS TO THE PRACTICE AND YOU WILL BE ASKED TO LEAVE IMMEDIATELY IF YOU PRESENT WITH EITHER OF THESE SYMPTOMS

-PLEASE NOTE: KINGSLEY BRANCH SURGERY IS OPEN AT THE BELOW TIMES FOR THE COLLECTION OF PRESCRIPTIONS ONLY
+FROM MONDAY 27TH APRIL: KINGSLEY BRANCH SURGERY WILL OPEN AT THE BELOW TIMES FOR THE COLLECTION OF PRESCRIPTIONS ONLY

 In an effort to reduce footfall, please do not attend the surgery unless necessary.
 If you are attending the surgery, please come alone where possible.